-This lesson explains how to answer True and False questions for IELTS.
+This lesson explains how to answer True False Not Given questions for IELTS.

 Below are some tips and strategies to help you answer this type of question.

 Look at this statment, taken from the first sentence in the reading below:

 Chiles originate in South America and have been eaten for at least 9,500 years.

 Here are some example IELTS True False Not Given statements with answers:

 Number one is clearly true.
 Notice the use of the synonym 'come from' used instead of 'originates'.
 It is common to use different words.

 Two is clearly false as it was 9,500 years ago, not a few 100 years ago.

 Three is not in the text.
 Be careful about making assumptions then thinking it is true.
 It is quite probable that South Americans began eating Chiles first as they originated there; however, you can't be sure of that and the text does not tell you that.